mattpopovich/mattpopovich.com/_posts/2023-12-14-seeing-saturday-night-live-in-person.md

 #  width: 100   # in pixels
 #  height: 40   # in pixels
  alt: SNL Ticket December 9th, 2023
+description: I was *extremely* lucky and won tickets to see SNL live.
+Here's how to make the most of the experience!
 ---

 ## Intro